heckhardt/mde-encoding-eval/README.md

 - PostgreSQL 17

 ### Database setup
-The easiest way to set up the database is to run it in a container via [Docker](https://www.docker.com/) and the provided `compose.yaml` file by running `docker compose up -d` from the repository root.
+The easiest way to set up the database is to run it in a container via [Docker](https://www.docker.com/) and the provided [Compose file](compose.yaml) by running `docker compose up -d` from the repository root.
 This will configure the database server with reasonable defaults for running the evaluation, exactly as they were used to collect the data presented below, and apply the required schema.

 <details>